streamABC/streamabc-documentation/english/logimporter.rst

 ---------

 This is the most common use case.
 In this mode Logimporter works like Unix *tail* command.
+Tail mode starts at the end of the file.
 New lines that are added to a file are parsed and sent to streamABC in real-time.
+Any lines that still exist in the file are not transmitted.
 The program stays in foreground until you end it with CTRL-C.

 .. code-block:: bash